-Details of contemporary trends in IEs are difficult to ascertain because the database that had been maintained by the World Bank's on IEs was abandoned in 2013 - despite agreement by OPCS to maintain the database and expand its usefulness for learning purposes.
-The evaluations are currently tracked archived in the World Bank's operational databases.3 Still, these are incomplete: they do not contain all the projects that are given project codes.
+Details of contemporary trends in IEs are difficult to ascertain because the database that had been maintained by the Bank on IEs was abandoned in 2013 - despite agreement by OPCS to maintain the database and expand its usefulness for learning purposes.
+The evaluations are currently tracked archived in the Bank's operational databases.3 Still, these are incomplete: they do not contain all the projects that are given project codes.
 Sometimes multiple IEs are grouped into one code.
 Moreover, an IE can be assigned the project code for its larger parent project.
-Because the storage infrastructure to which the World Bank's has defaulted in archiving IEs is inaccurate and somewhat obtuse, the following statistics are likely to underestimate the actual number of individual IEs.
+Because the storage infrastructure to which the Bank has defaulted in archiving IEs is inaccurate and somewhat obtuse, the following statistics are likely to underestimate the actual number of individual IEs.